Status: Juli 2023

 The interested party is not entitled to make use of the Broker's information if he withdraws from the brokerage contract in exercise of a right of withdrawal from the contract.
 The seller is not entitled to negotiate the conclusion of the legal transaction with an interested party who has become aware of the business opportunity through the Broker, if the Broker informs him that the interested party withdraws from the brokerage contract and the seller is not prepared to assume the buyer's or tenant's commission.

 The information about a property is provided with the care of a prudent real estate broker.
 The Broker has no influence on the information provided by third parties.
 The client is obliged to disclose all circumstances that are essential for the brokerage of the property.
 This includes all defects of the property known to him as well as other essential or value-determining circumstances.
 In the case of financial losses, the Broker's liability for damages in consumer business shall be limited to cases of intent and gross negligence.
 Excluded from this are damages due to the violation of essential contractual obligations, damages to life and limb or death.
 In all other cases, the statutory liability provisions shall apply.
-If the client is an entrepreneur, the Broker shall only be liable in the case of intent and gross negligence.
+If the client is an entrepreneur, the Broker shall only be liable in the case of intent and gross negligence, excluded damages to life and limb or death.
 In this case, the Broker's liability is limited to an insured sum of € 2,000,000.

 Within the scope of his brokerage activity, the Broker will advise both contracting parties objectively and neutrally.
 Since the Broker will normally act for both contracting parties, we recommend that experts be consulted for the contract review, as well as for the review of the economic viability and the tax implications, if necessary.

 If the client is already aware of a property offered by the Broker as a business opportunity, he must inform the Broker of this in writing without delay, attaching appropriate supporting documents.